minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 - This works for **Classic Load Balancer, Application Load Balancer, and Network Load Balancer**
 - The "cookie" use for stickiness has an expiration date you control
 - Use case: make sure the user doesn't lose his session data
-- Enabling stickiness may brind im
+- Enabling stickiness may bring imbalance to the load over the backend EC2 instances

+### Sticky Session - Cookie Names